 Following the death of their only offspring, an infant son named Cody, married New Yorkers Conor Ludlow and Eleanor Rigby - a struggling restaurateur and an academic working on her Ph.D. in Anthropology before Cody arrived in their lives - hit a rough spot in their relationship.
 Although still loving Conor, El is uncertain if she can bear what Conor represents to her and bear the grief even if Conor is no longer in her life.
 Following an incident, El decides to disappear from Conor's life, she taking refuge at the suburban home of her parents Julian and Mary Rigby, an academic himself and a musician respectively.
 Just to keep her mind active and off the thought of Conor or Cody, Julian suggests to El that she return to college and he pulls some strings for El possibly to enter into his colleague Professor Lilian Friedman's class.
 Despite being a therapist himself, he also tries to get El to see a therapist to deal with her grief.
 Meanwhile, Conor is facing his own emotional and ...Written by

 The project was shot as a two-part movie following the story of a couple played by James McAvoy and Jessica Chastain from both of their points of view.
-The two films premiered in 2013 as two films at the Toronto Film Festival.
-After the premiere, although it received rave reviews, Ned Benson started cutting the movie again, as a one feature.
-The Disappearance of Eleanor Rigby: Them (2014) premiered at the Cannes Film Festival.
+The two films premiered in 2013 at the Toronto Film Festival.
+After the premiere, although it received rave reviews, Ned Benson started cutting the movie again, as one feature, which premiered at the Cannes Film Festival.
 All three movies received a theatrical release.
 See more »

 27 of 30 people found this review helpful.